metamn/beat/code/pages/democratization-of-design/democratization-of-design.md

 This is not the first attempt to let people freely design their own websites.
 Atavist, Wix, ReadyMag, Jux have all tried before but, as it always happens, after ahead of time innovation and failure there is a momentum when and attempt becomes truly successful.

 That momentum is now.
-Delivered by WordPress via it's huge reach and ecosystem together with React a revolutionary tool created by Facebook.
+Delivered by WordPress via its huge reach and ecosystem together with React a revolutionary tool created by Facebook.

-These two put together can't miss to make everyone a designer.
+These two put together can't miss making everyone a designer.

 Log in to WordPress, throw together some React components called Gutenberg blocks, and voila, in a few hours your website is ready.